-Crabmeat Stuffed Shrimp – Creamy dressing, sweet crab meat and savory herbs mixed up and stuffed inside Royal Alabama’s legendary Red Shrimp pretty much says all you need to know.
-But on top of that, this recipe whips up easy and can be baked in bulk just before dinnertime to easily serve a crowd.
+Crab Meat Stuffed Shrimp – Creamy dressing, sweet crab meat, and savory herbs mixed up and stuffed inside Royal Alabama’s legendary Red Shrimp pretty much says all you need to know.
+But on top of that, this recipe whips up easily and can be baked in bulk just before dinnertime to serve a crowd.

-Pecan Crusted Grouper – Toasted pecans add a nice crunch on top of this glazed grouper and a little something different to the menu.
+Pecan-Crusted Grouper – Toasted pecans add a nice crunch to this glazed Grouper and a little something different to the menu.

 Redfish with Pontchartrain Sauce & Conecuh Jambalaya – The ingredient list is long, but don’t let that scare you away.
-This recipe is packed with a punch of flavor and is surprisingly easy to execute despite the long shopping list.
+This recipe is packed with flavor and is surprisingly easy to execute despite the long shopping list.

-Seafood Quiche with Crabmeat & Shrimp – Crabmeat, shrimp and a sautéed vegetables, cook to perfection and serve up a perfect Christmas morning treat.
+Seafood Quiche with Crabmeat & Shrimp – Crabmeat, shrimp, and sautéed vegetables cook to perfection and work as the perfect Christmas morning treat.